All Breed Animal Rescue of the Carolinas

 Paw Prints Animal Rescue (PPAR) is an all-volunteer nonprofit organization dedicated to reducing the population of homeless cats, kittens, dogs and puppies by maintaining two programs -- a Rescue and Adoption Program and a Feral Cat Management Program.
-Volunteers (age 14+) assist with animal care in foster homes or in adoptions of animals at local retail stores operated by PetSmart, Inc. Year-round opportunities.
+We welcome volunteers (age 14+) to assist with animal care in foster homes or in adoptions of animals at local retail stores operated by PetSmart, Inc. Year-round opportunities.

 SAFE Haven for Cats